Written vs Visual Communication: Difference and Comparison

 1. Written communication refers to any message or information conveyed through written symbols, while visual communication includes any message or information conveyed through visual aids.

-2. Written communication tends to be more permanent and easily referenced, while visual communication is often more engaging and can convey complex ideas quickly.
+2. Written communication tends to be more permanent and easily referenced, while visual communication is more engaging and can convey complex ideas quickly.

 3. Written communication is ideal for conveying detailed or technical information, while visual communication is better for conveying emotion, atmosphere, and abstract concepts.